North Korea fires suspected missiles into sea, South Korea says | DW | 26.01.2022

 The last time Pyongyang's weapons testing reached this level was in 2019, after the collapse of talks between North Korean leader Kim Jong Un and Donald Trump, the US president at the time.

+The Biden administration has indicated that it is open for talks, provided Pyongyang controlled its missile tests and abandoned its nuclear weapons.

+Kim has also expressed willingness to continue talks, if the US drops "hostile policies" such as sanctions and military drills.

-Earlier this month the US slapped new sanctions on five high-level North Koreans with connections to the country's ballistic missile program.
+Earlier this month the US imposed sanctions on five high-level North Koreans with connections to the country's ballistic missile program.

 The five individuals targeted were "responsible for procuring goods for the DPRK's weapons of mass destruction and ballistic missile-related programs," according to a US Treasury statement.